9 Legit Ways to Get Free Clothes Online

 ThredUP is your ticket to scoring free used clothes online.
 This online marketplace sells quality secondhand clothing at a deep discount.
 The site features two ways to earn free clothes.

-First, thredUP pays $10 every time you refer a friend to their site.
+First, thredUP pays $10 every time you refer a friend to its site.
 Refer five people and you’ll have $50 to buy new clothes.
 The second option is to sell your unwanted clothing on the website.
-They send you a “Clean Out Bag” to ship your stuff.
+It sends you a “Clean Out Bag” to ship your stuff.

 To get paid for your clothes, choose thredUP shopping credit, a prepaid Discover gift card, or PayPal.

 Swap.com is an online thrift store that sells items on consignment.
-You earn $10 for every person you refer to their site with their Share & Earn program.
-They only pay you in a Swap.com credit instead of cash.
+You earn $10 for every person you refer to the company’s site with its Share & Earn program.
+It only pays you in Swap.com credit instead of cash.

 You earn more credit by selling used clothing.
 You’ll have to submit an application to become a Premier Seller and wait for Swap.com to approve you.

 Stitch Fix provides a personal styling program with clothes delivered to your door.
-You can earn Stitch Fix credit if you participate in their refer-a-friend program.
+You can earn Stitch Fix credit if you participate in its refer-a-friend program.